The Clerk of the Parliaments is the controller for the House of Lords Administration.

-Once we have received your request and have, if necessary, confirmed your identity and/or received clarification, we will respond within one month.
+Once we have received your request and have, if necessary, confirmed your identity, we will respond within one month.
 This period may be extended by two further months where necessary, taking into account the complexity and number of requests.
 We will inform you of any such extension within one month of receipt and explain why the extension is necessary.

 Where your request is manifestly unfounded or excessive, we may either charge a reasonable fee taking into account the administrative costs of providing the information or refuse to respond at all.
 If the request is for access to your personal data, we may also make a reasonable charge for providing more than one copy of the data.

 The rights listed above are subject to certain exceptions.
 Note in particular that we may refuse a request on the ground that complying with it would infringe Parliamentary privilege.
 This could apply, for example, where you asked to erase a record of something said about you during a Parliamentary debate.

 Where we decline your request, we will explain our reasons and inform you of your right to complain to the Information Commissioner’s Office and your right to apply to a court for an order requiring us to comply with the data rights set out above.